Twonker

 Linux

-The following apt command will install all the required libraries:
+The following apt commands will install all the required libraries (for JUCE 8.0.10):

 sudo apt update